meek2100/btx-sync/README.md

 This project uses `pytest` for unit testing.
 To run the test suite:

-1. Make sure you have installed the development dependencies (`poetry install`).
+1. Make sure you have installed the development dependencies via `poetry install`.
 2. Run pytest from the project's root directory:
     ```bash
     poetry run pytest --cov=.